 The site is currently vacant and wooded.
-The subject PPS allows subdivision of the property into 75 lots and 13 parcels for the development of 75 single-family attached (townhouse) units.
-As the development is part of the overall Stephen's Crossing project and covers land previously approved for development, the 13 parcels and 65 of the townhouse lots approved herein replace 116 previously approved two-family attached (two-over-two) units on 12 parcels.
-The remaining ten townhouse lots approved herein correspond to prior approved townhouses along a street known as Beane Court; prior approved plans showed eight townhouse lots along this street (Lots 7-14, Block B), while the current PPS shows ten townhouse lots (Lots 7-16, Block B).
-A new Detailed Site Plan, DSP-20050-02, has been accepted for review to provide for the conversion of the two-over-two units into townhouse units, the two additional units on Beane Court, and other changes to the lotting pattern of the development north of Cattail Way and west of Daffodil Court.
+The subject PPS application proposes to subdivide the property into 75 lots and 13 parcels for the development of 75 single-family attached (townhouse) units.
+As the development is part of the overall Stephen's Crossing project and covers land previously approved for development, the 13 parcels and 65 of the townhouse lots proposed herein will replace 116 previously approved two-family attached (two-over-two) units on 12 parcels.
+The remaining 10 townhouse lots proposed herein correspond to prior approved townhouses along a street known as Beane Court; prior approved plans showed 8 townhouse lots along this street (Lots 7-14, Block B), while the current plan shows 10 townhouse lots (Lots 7-16, Block B).
+A new Detailed Site Plan, DSP-20050-02, is expected to be accepted for review to provide for the conversion of the two-over-two units into townhouse units, the two additional units on Beane Court, and other changes to the lotting pattern of the development north of Cattail Way and west of Daffodil Court.
 The 13 parcels will be conveyed to the homeowners association for the overall Stephen's Crossing development.
-The development results in a net reduction in the number of dwelling units in Stephen's Crossing, but an increase in the number of lots.
+The proposed development results in a net reduction in the number of dwelling units in Stephen's Crossing, but an increase in the number of lots.
 Therefore, the subject PPS is required for the division of the land into additional lots.

 The subject PPS has an accompanying Type 1 Tree Conservation Plan, TCP1-007-12-01.
 The PPS was accepted for review prior to July 1, 2024, and therefore, the TCP1 was reviewed in accordance with the version of the Prince George's County Woodland and Wildlife Habitat Conservation Ordinance (WCO) in effect immediately prior to July 1, 2024.
 The applicant filed a request for a variance to Section 25-122(b)(1)(G) of the prior WCO, to allow removal of two specimen trees.
-This request is discussed further in the Environmental finding of this resolution.
+This request is discussed further in the Environmental finding of this technical staff report.

 The site is subject to previously approved PPS 4-11004, and pursuant to Section 24-4503(a)(1) of the Subdivision Regulations, it has an automatic certificate of adequacy (ADQ) associated with that PPS.
-However, in accordance with Section 24-4503(a)(4) of the Subdivision Regulations, a new ADQ is required to support the development because it requires a new PPS.
-Certificate of Adequacy ADQ-2023-070(C) was reviewed concurrently with this PPS, and this PPS is supported by and subject to the approved ADQ.
+However, in accordance with Section 24-4503(a)(4) of the Subdivision Regulations, a new ADQ is required to support the proposed development because a new PPS is proposed.
+Certificate of Adequacy ADQ-2023-070 was reviewed concurrently with this PPS, and this PPS is supported by and subject to the approved ADQ.